bkuhlmann/gemsmith/README.md

 # Security

-To creat a certificate for your gems, run the following:
+To create a certificate for your gems, run the following:

     cd ~/.ssh
     gem cert --build you@example.com
     chmod 600 gem-*.pem

+The resulting *.pem keys can be referenced via the *gem_private_key* and *gem_public_key* settings mentioned in the Setup documentation.

 To learn more about gem certificates, read the following: